By Wendy C. Brooks, DVM, DipABVP

 Educational Director, VeterinaryPartner.com

 Graphic by MarVistaVet

 The urinary tract infection is one of the most common ailments in small animal practice yet many pet owners are confused about the medical approach.
 Some common questions we hear are:

 - Why do I have to use the entire course of antibiotics if my pet is obviously better after a couple of doses?

 - What is the difference between doing a urinalysis and urine culture?
 Why should both be done?

 - What is the difference between UTI and idiopathic cystitis?

 The urinary tract consists of the kidneys, ureters (tubes that carry urine to the bladder for storage), the urinary bladder, and the urethra that conducts urine outside the body.
 A urinary tract infection could involve any of these areas though most commonly when we speak of a urinary tract infection, or UTI, we mean “bladder infection.”
 Because bladder infections are localized to the bladder, there are rarely signs of infection in other body systems: no fever, no appetite loss, and no change in the blood tests.
-If the infection ascends all the way to the kidneys, then we do tend to find other signs and other lab work changes.
-While a kidney infection is technically also a urinary tract infection, we usually use the term pyelonephritis to describe a kidney infection (see the section on "Not So Simple Infections" below).
+(If the infection does ascend all the way to the kidneys, then we may well find other signs and other lab work changes.
+While a kidney infection is technically also a urinary tract infection, we usually use the term pyelonephritis to describe a kidney infection.
+See the section on "Not So Simple Infections" below.)